MarianaChav/Route25_project/data/readme.txt

 ----------------------------------------------------------------------------------
- README file for Quality of Web Services (QWS) Dataset ver 2.0:
+ README file for Quality of Web Services (QWS) Dataset ver 1.0:
  Last updated: 2019/11/01
 ----------------------------------------------------------------------------------
  Thank you for your interest in downloading the Quality of Web Service (QWS) Dataset.
-This dataset includes quality, ranking, and classification metrics for 2507 real Web services.
+This dataset includes quality, ranking, and classification metrics for 365 real Web services.
 The information contained on the attached zip is believed to be accurate.
 Some of the services  may have changed since our last crawl for creating this dataset.
-For description of how these attributes were measured, please go to: https://qwsdata.github.io
+The dataset contains a ranking field based on our Web Service Relevancy Function (WsRF) and a classification field for classifying web services.
+This dataset version can be used for classification / clustering / regression.

 ----------------------------------------------------------------------------------